“What a voice. What a delivery. Will owns the stage even when he’s still as a whisper. ”

 — Amanda McBroom, songwriter ("The Rose")

 Three-time IRNE award winner WIll McMillan has sung with a cappella groups (Harvard Din & Tonics), rock bands (Adult Children of Heterosexuals), and orchestras (Timberlane Pops) — performing at venues such as Scullers Jazz Club, Sanders Theatre, the Middle East Nightclub, Arlington Street Church, Johnny D's, Jacques, the Hotchkiss School (CT), Spring Island (SC), Star Island (NH), Westbeth Performance Center (NYC), and Yin Par Le Garcon Chinois (Shanghai).
-In a previous life he helped run the Cambridge Center for Adult Education and as a child did musical theater, commercials, voice-overs, and TV movies.
+In a previous life he helped run the Cambridge Center for Adult Education and as a child did commercials, voice-overs, TV movies, and musical theater.

 You can read a longer bio for Will McMillan by clicking here.